stephyraju/spiceworld/README.md

 #### Database

-For the database,I choose MongoDB and this was a great oppertunity to get experience using NoSQL database MongoDB.
+For the database, I choose MongoDB and this was a great oppertunity to get experience using NoSQL database MongoDB.

 See the database schema [here](https://github.com/stephyraju/spiceworld/blob/master/documentation/schema/schema.png)